massoncheg/forgejo-docs/admin/storage.md

 PATH = /mystorage
 ```

-would change the default for storing attachements to
+would change the default for storing attachments to
 `/mystorage/attachments`.
 It is also possible to change these settings
 for each subsystem in a `[XXXX]` section.
 For instance setting: